 HOW TO GET THERE: The easiest way to get to Valle de Bravo from Mexico City is by car.
-Alternatively, consider joining a guided tour such as this one.
+If you don’t have a car, you will be better off joining a guided tour.

 Santiago de Querétaro

 HOW TO GET THERE: Buses from Terminal Central del Norte in Mexico City depart regularly to Santiago de Querétaro.
-The journey takes about two hours.
+The journey takes about three hours.

 What other Mexico City day trips would you recommend?

 Make sure to read my other posts about Mexico:

 - The Best Things To Do In Yucatan

 - How Not To Get Sick In Mexico